albirrkarim/mozilla-hubs-installation-detailed/VPS_FOR_HUBS.md

 There you can follow the tutorial provided by github

-I suggest you to setting clean folder
+I suggest you to setting clean folder structure on your vps
 ```
 root
     hubs_project      <- wrap up with some folder